From loom spaces to veering triangulations: The astroid lemma

 \begin{proof} Suppose that $P$ and $Q$ are tetrahedron rectangles.
 Choose an arc $\gamma \subset \calL$ connecting a point of $P$ to a point of $Q$.
-Note that the open rectangles give a basis for the topology of $\calL$.
+Recall that by \reflem{Basis} the open rectangles give a basis for the topology.
 Also, $\gamma$ is compact.
 Thus $\gamma$ admits a finite covering by rectangles.
 By \refdef{Loom}\refitm{Tet} the arc $\gamma$ is covered by a finite collection of tetrahedron rectangles.

 Thus we are reduced to the case where $P$ and $Q$ intersect.
 Let $R = P \cap Q$.
 Let $R'$ be the rectangle so that \begin{itemize} \item $R'$ contains $R$, \item the west and east sides of $R'$ contain, respectively, the west and east sides of $R$, and \item $R'$ is maximal with respect to the above two properties. \end{itemize} From \refdef{Loom}\refitm{Tet} we deduce that $R'$ is a tetrahedron rectangle.
 From the construction we deduce that both $P$ and $Q$ west-east span $R'$ (and perhaps one or both equal $R'$).
 The proposition now follows from two applications of \reflem{Ascend}. \end{proof}